georgi/blog/posts/2008/9/relax-ng-schema-for-adobe-flex-3.md

 ---
 category: Actionscript
-tags: emacs, schema, xml, relax-ng, actionscript, grammar
 date: 2008-09-15

-Relax NG Schema for Adobe Flex 3
+tags: emacs, schema, xml, relax-ng, actionscript, grammarRelax NG Schema for Adobe Flex 3
 ================================

 In the past Flex development on Emacs was not as it should be because